 With a hurricane or serious storm situation just around the corner, you’re likely to have at least some pre-advanced warning of what’s heading your way.

-This can be both a blessing and a curse, depending on your level of preparedness ahead of time.
+While pre-advanced warning of any impending emergency situation or disaster is always beneficial, this can be both a blessing and a curse, depending on your level of preparedness ahead of time.

 On the plus side, the initial warning provides you valuable time to make any final preparations and to batten down the hatches if you’re intending to ride out the storm from your home.